Working together: A toolkit for campaigns collaboration across the public sector

 - schedule regular catch-ups, invite partners to attend or dial into key meetings such as agency briefings.

-- consider a unifying campaign logo to reduce need for multiple organisational badges, or consider whether a logo is needed at all.
+- consider a unifying campaign logo to reduce the need for multiple organisational badges, or consider whether a logo is needed at all.

-- produce a partner and stakeholder pack and make this available through campaign microsite or online platforms such as Basecamp.
+- produce a partner and stakeholder pack and make this available through the campaign microsite or online platforms such as Basecamp.

-- adjust activity if necessary, mainstream successful local activity across other areas.
+- adjust activity if necessary, mainstream successful local activity across other areas

-- undertake final campaign evaluation – against both local and national objectives and share with all partners.
+- undertake final campaign evaluation – against both local and national objectives and share with all partners

 - arrange a final meeting to review activity, successes and lessons learned and, importantly, to recognise and thank all local partners for their support and contribution